heroisaprinciple/ddosMitigation/README.md

 }
 ````

 ddos_icmp_init(void) is not an ordinary function.
 It has an __init macro, meaning it will be responsible for LKM initialization.
 When the module is loaded, the message “ICMP flood mitigation module is loaded…” will appear (seen with `dmesg` command).
-The proof of that is the last screenshot in the Building an LKM section.
 Here, I’ll be populating my structure.
-The business logic of filtering packets will be inside the block_icmp_ping() function that I’ll explain a little later.
+The business logic of filtering packets will be inside the block_icmp_ping() function.
 For now, I am calling it to be a hook.
 The field nfho.pf = PF_INET means that only IPv4 packets are to be received.
 The field nfho.hooknum = NF_INET_PRE_ROUTING means that block_icmp_ping() will be triggered at the pre-routing stage and nfho.priority = NF_IP_PRI_FIRST means that this hook has highest priority.

 ````
  nf_register_net_hook(&init_net, &nfho); basically registers this hook.
 If the register was not successful, errors will be shown in kernel logs.